 On 8 February 1587 at the age of 44 and after 20 years of imprisonment, Mary Queen of Scots was executed at Fotheringhay Castle after being implicated in the Babington plot.
-She was only told she would be executed the day before and she wrote several things, including her last and testament.
+She was only told she would be executed the day before and she wrote several things, including her last will and testament.

 Mary to her almoner de Prean the evening before her death, 7th February 1587 :